vstaneva/Swing/README.md

 Please use the following convention for describing your experiment as a CSV file.
 The following columns are specified, in this order:
 * item
 * condition
 * set
 * order
 * text prompt ("" if no text prompt)
 * picture prompt ("" if no picture prompt)
 * audio prompt ("" if no audio prompt)
 * question<br>
 * answer type -- can be any of the following:
  * "Radio" for radio buttons
  * "Check" for checkboxes (multiple choice)
  * "Free" for a textbox
  * "Textarea" for a bigger textbox
  * "Slider" for a jQuery UI slider.
-Note that the slider's left side is always 0 and its right side is always 100<br>
+Note that the slider's left side is always 0 and its right side is always 100
 * answers
-	     * for "Radio" and "Check", the options that the participant can choose among<br>
+ * for "Radio" and "Check", the options that the participant can choose among.
-	     * for "Free" and "Textarea", suggested text that can be filled in.<br>
+ * for "Free" and "Textarea", suggested text that can be filled in.
-	     * for "Slider", the labels on the left and right side of the slider.<p>
+ * for "Slider", the labels on the left and right side of the slider.

 The file inputexample.csv provides a guideline for what the input file should look like.